ViktorZhurbin/cg-chat/README.md

 ## Prepare

-Copy and rename `.env.example` to `.env.local`, and add env variables.
+Copy and rename `.env.example` to `.env.local`, and add values for the listed environment variables.

 ## Available Scripts